crate/crate/devs/docs/es-backports.rst

 - [x] 328ba09f84b Omit non-masters in ClusterFormationFailureHelper (#41344)
 - [x] 2f41b1b64de Remove `Tracer` from `MockTransportService` (#40237)
 - [x] 7624734f14b Added wait_for_metadata_version parameter to cluster state api (#35535)
+- [x] 0a92e43f625 Avoid doing redundant work when checking for self references. (#26927)

 Below lists deferred patches.
 In-between patches that we applied or skipped are not listed anymore.